 International Fine Arts Residency - Matairangi Mahi Toi

-Invited by Drawing Open Research Collaborative, a trans-disciplinary drawing research community founded in 2016, and Massey University School of Art, Wellington, NZ, we participated in Te Waituhi ā Nuku: Drawing Ecologies 2020, Planning for Climate Change Impacts on Māori Coastal Ecosystems and Economies.
+Invited by Drawing Open Research Collaborative + Kei Uta Collective, a trans-disciplinary drawing research community founded in 2016, and Massey University School of Art, Wellington, NZ, I participated in Te Waituhi ā Nuku: Drawing Ecologies 2020, Planning for Climate Change Impacts on Māori Coastal Ecosystems and Economies.

 “drawing with” like “walking with” allows the plants to speak for themselves

-We were introduced to the Maori walking practice, the “hikoi” as a method for embodied learning, geo-political solidarity, and spatial practice and began inking these ideas to the spirit of Zapatism.
-Here we “walk with” the community of the Tukorehe Marae, the Kei Uta Collective, and the broader ecologies of Kuku, Horowhenua.
-From these experiences, we began undertaking “eco-hikoi”, and producing GIS/GPS maps of these walks.
+We were introduced to the Maori walking practice, the hikoi as a method for embodied learning, geo-political solidarity, and spatial practice.
+This rich communal experience holds in the memory of the place, and links these ideas to the collective spirit of egalitarian, performative Zapatism.
+In this way, I continue to walk with my initial collaborators, the community of the Tukorehe Marae, the Kei Uta Collective, and the broader ecologies of Kuku, Horowhenua.

-Phase 2 Deep South National Science Challenge researches Risk Management Planning for Climate Change Impacts on Māori Coastal Ecosystems and Economies is led by Professors Huhana Smith and Murray Patterson.
+This drawing forum was funded by the Deep South National Science Challenge, which researches Risk Management Planning for Climate Change Impacts on Māori Coastal Ecosystems and Economies, led by Professors Huhana Smith and Murray Patterson.
 This Māori-led climate change project is also supported by Māori researchers Aroha Spinks and Moira Poutama.